Jack's Return Home

 In 2012, the novel was adapted as a radio serial by Nick Perry and broadcast under its original title on BBC Radio 4, starring Hugo Speer as Jack Carter.

 In 2016, the playwright Torben Betts adapted the novel for a critically acclaimed production by Newcastle's Northern Stage.

 Plot summary

 Jack's Return Home tells the story of Jack Carter, an amoral, pitiless London mob enforcer who returns to his hometown to investigate the mysterious death of his brother, with whom he had not spoken in many years.
 Jack's presence in the town causes unease among the local crime families, who fear that his snooping will interfere with their underworld operations.
-Everything from simple suggestion to brute force is employed to try to get him to leave, but he doggedly refuses, bullying his way through numerous attempts on his life to arrive at the truth, leading to a violent and ambiguous conclusion.
+Everything from simple suggestion to brute force is employed to try to get him to leave, but he doggedly refuses, bullying his way through numerous attempts on his life to arrive at the truth, leading to a violent and ambiguous conclusion which takes place in a derelict brickworks on the shoreline of the Humber.